 That’s why they pay me the big bucks I’ve got to stop using that ridiculously false joke.

 Taking the question of how to fit DisneySea into one day a little more practically… The most important step is to go on a weekday and during low-crowd season.
-Japan’s tourism is booming but Tokyo Disney Resort still remains a locals park more than anything.
+Japan’s tourism was booming before COVID but Tokyo Disney Resort still remains a locals park more than anything.
 Crowds ebb and flow drastically from weekdays to weekends.
 This crowd calendar is well respected and one I’ve personally used.
 While the Google Translate option is a little spotty here, the calendar isn’t extremely hard to figure out and a good option on seeing when you should visit.

 Depending on if you are able to follow the above advice will greatly influence whether you can follow this itinerary.
 If it ends up being a busy day at DisneySea then accomplishing everything on this list probably won’t happen.
 Frankly, completing 75% of this on a busy day at the park would be an achievement.
 Adjust where you need to.